GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 ) <fig:ssl:multi_source:output_norm_plot>

 We can distinguish two distinct phases:
-- First, the network exploits a trivial local optimum, consisting of predicting a null output.
+- First, the network exploits a trivial local optimum, which entails predicting a null output.
   Both the loss and the output norm reach stable values.
 - Subsequently, from the 50,000th step onward, the model escapes this plateau and successfully learns to solve the regression task.